The most important hospitality review portals by country

 To sum up…

 This was just a brief overview of the review portals on which you can focus your efforts.
 There are others, of course, and new sites are likely to appear as consumer habits evolve.
 We could have also mentioned Chinese portals.
 There are a number of important social networking sites such as Weibo which offer just as wide a variety of functions as their American cousins and which count millions of users who are very big fans of online purchasing.
 Lastly, OTAs should not be forgotten: from Priceline to Expedia via their dozens of affiliates, it can sometimes be difficult not to get lost in the millions of reviews generated each day.
-To get a detailed overview of all these portals, we’ve created a map listing all the major review platforms, which we invite you to download.

 Customer Alliance is aware of the diverse backgrounds of its users and has therefore made sure to provide a multilingual platform for hotel owners from the very beginning.
 Through our questionnaire that’s available in almost 20 languages, you can collect feedback from all your guests.
 Lastly, the strategy of publishing reviews, like the sites discussed in this article do, presents a considerable competitive advantage when you’re seeking to optimise your visibility and online reputation.